-In the wake of Washington state’s closest-ever governor’s race, Secretary of State Sam Reed and several lawmakers are proposing a laundry list of changes to the state’s election system.
-Among them: shifting Washington’s September primary back to May, so officials would have more time to prepare for close primary races and recounts.
+In the wake of Washington’s closest-ever governor’s race, Secretary of State Sam Reed and several lawmakers are proposing a laundry list of changes to the state’s election system.
+Among them: shifting Washington’s September primary back to May, so that election officials would have more time to prepare for close primary races and recounts.

-Teachers and other school staffers hope lawmakers will reinstate Initiatives 728 and 732, which were suspended two years ago to save money.
+Teachers and other school staff are hoping that lawmakers will reinstate Initiatives 728 and 732, which were suspended two years ago to save money.
 The measures were supposed to steer hundreds of millions of dollars more into teacher salaries and shrinking class sizes.

 Everyone seems to agree that liability insurance costs much more than it used to and that something should be done.
 Agreement ends there.
-There are dueling initiatives to the Legislature, one favoring doctors’ solution – a cap on jury awards for pain and suffering in liability cases – and the other leaning toward lawyers’ proposal, which includes better discipline of bad doctors.
+There are dueling initiatives to the Legislature this year, one favoring doctors’ solution – a cap on jury awards for pain and suffering in liability cases – and the other leaning toward lawyers’ proposal, which includes better discipline of bad doctors.

-Business groups want an overhaul of the workers’ compensation program for injured employees.
-They say it’s too expensive and biased toward employees’ versions of what happened.
-Some industries will also likely seek tax breaks – or try to stave off efforts to toss out old tax breaks.
+Business groups want an overhaul of the state’s workers’ compensation program for injured employees.
+Some industries will also likely seek tax breaks – or try to stave off lawmakers’ efforts to toss out old tax breaks.

 Taxes and fees

-New taxes are critical to avoid lasting damage to the state’s schools, colleges and social services, lame-duck Gov. Gary Locke said.
-No way, say Republicans, who maintain that new taxes would hurt the economy.
+New taxes are critical to avoid lasting damage to the state’s schools, colleges and social services, lame-duck Gov. Gary Locke said as he was preparing to leave Olympia.
+No way, say Republicans, who maintain that virtually any new taxes would hurt the economy.